eddie605134/eddie605134/README.md

 <img src="./public/codingcat.jpg" alt="Introduction Trailer" width="175" height="175" align="right">

-Hi, I'm Eddie Chang, a frontend engineer who loves cats, traveling, and literature.
+Hi, I'm Eddie Chang, a Front-end engineer who loves cats, traveling, and literature.
 I create user-friendly websites and find inspiration in exploring new cultures and immersing myself in books.
 Let's connect and chat about frontend development, travel, or our shared love for cats!
 # Introduction

-- 💻 Front-end engineer with a curiosity for backend development.
+- 💻 Front-end engineer with a curiosity for data exploration.
-- 🚀 Front-end developer with a growing fascination for the backend world.
-- 🌟 Embarking on a front-end development career while exploring the realm of backend possibilities.
+- ✨ Committed to enhancing user experience and engagement through user-friendly interfaces.
 - ⚡️ Enthusiastic about front-end development and captivated by the mysteries of the backend.
+- 🚀 Embarking on a front-end development career while exploring other technology possibilities.
+- 🤝 Collaborating with cross-functional teams for exceptional applications.
 - 🌍 Travel enthusiast, eager to explore experience.
 - 📫 How to reach me: eddie605134@gmail.com